 Initial & date as Completed:

-1. Report on the results of a demonstration comprocedure. (experiment) paring measurable differences in management
+1. Report on the results of a demonstration procedure. (experiment) comparing measurable differences in management

-2. Prepare a paper of 300 words or more on one e of the following topics:
+2. Prepare a paper of 300 words or more or n one of the following topics:

 Management of horses.

 Feeds, feeding, and nutrition.

-Diseases, prevention and control, and ger neral sanitation.
+Diseases, prevention and control, and d general sanitation.

 Markets and methods of marketing.

-Reproduction, breeding, and genetics.
+- Reproduction, breeding, and genetic s.

-By-product preparation for market, how it marketed, and used.
+By-product preparation for market, h now marketed, and used.

-Keeping and using records as a basis for improving your animal project.
+Keeping and using records as a basis s for improving your animal project.

 - Other

-3. Prepare a speech or illustrated talk to orally summarize your findings and present at a club project meeting or other educational event.
+3. Prepare a speech or illustrated talk to ora project meeting or other educational eve ally summarize your findings and present at a club, ent.

 Member's Na me& Signature: Date completed:

 Leader's Nam e & Signature: Date completed: